 We’ve all read the reports about popular fizzy drinks being laden with sugar – some containing as many as 13 teaspoons per 330ml can.
 Sugar-sweetened drinks containing caffeine not only make you put on weight, but also have a negative effect on your brain, and have been linked to stroke and dementia (4).
 Changing your favourite beverage to a sugar-free alterative will help to control your weight and reduce your risk of health problems.

 If you want to lose weight, eating plenty of fruit and vegetables should be part of your healthy eating plan.
-As well as being naturally low in fat, the more you consume, the more beneficial nutrients you receive, including calcium and potassium, which may lower your risk of stroke (5).
-You could try swapping one of your meat-based meals each week to a vegetarian alternative, as a low intake of animal protein has also been linked with a decreased stroke risk (6).
+As well as being naturally low in fat, the more you consume, the more beneficial nutrients you receive, including potassium, magnesium and fibre which may lower your risk of heart disease and stroke (3).
+You could try swapping one of your meat-based meals each week to a vegetarian alternative, as a low intake of animal protein has also been linked with a decreased stroke risk (5).

 - Zhou-Qing Kang, Ying Yang, Bo Xiao.
 Dietary saturated fat intake and risk of stroke: Systematic review and dose-response meta-analysis of prospective cohort studies.
 Nutr Metab Cardiovasc Dis.
 2020 Feb 10 and 10.1016/j.numecd.2019.09.028., 30(2):179-189. doi:.

 - https://medlineplus.gov/ency/patientinstructions/000785.htm, 2.
 U.S. National Library of Medicine.
 Facts about Monounsaturated Fats.
 26 May 2020.